Flesh and Blood (1985 film): Shooting

 Flesh and Blood was shot in Spain, in Belmonte (Cuenca), Cáceres and Ávila.

 Filming was extremely difficult.
 "It was agony all the way," recalled Verhoeven.
 "What a mess!
 I have never felt so unhappy as with Flesh + Blood.
-It just made me livid if something did not work - and hardly anything did.
+It just made me livid if something did not work – and hardly anything did.
 The computer in my head became completely overloaded."
+Actor Brion James regarded the film's production as "probably the worst experience of my life" due to Verhoeven's direction, bad weather conditions, and several of the cast and crew being ill during filming.

 In addition to a cast featuring American, Australian, British, Spanish and Dutch actors, attempting to handle an international co-production funded by multiple sources who all wanted to take the film in different directions overwhelmed Verhoeven, who had also not storyboarded the film in a bid to achieve a "looser visual approach".
 There were a number of delays and disagreements because of the subsequent improvisational style of filming; many members of the cast and crew also arrived and left when they pleased to party on a local beach.

 One of the most notable disagreements was between Verhoeven and Hauer, who wanted to cultivate a reputation for playing heroic characters rather than villains, as he did in Ridley Scott's Blade Runner (1982).
 This was at odds with Verhoeven's intent to portray the moral ambiguity of its characters and the Middle Ages as a "stinking time in which to live" to distance it from typical medieval fantasy depictions of the period.
 This caused a bitter rift to develop between the two, who did not work together again.
 In December 1984 after filming Hauer told a journalist "What he does is use my charisma and personality for his smut.
 It really is two-dimensional.
 It is fucking, beer-drinking and fucking.
 Other than that, nothing happens.
 Not in one of his films.
 That Soldaat van Oranje rises above that level can be easily attributed to me."